msheldon83/EdluminUI/README.md

 - `AUTH0_REDIRECT_URL`: Full URL of where Auth0 will send the user back to after authenticating.
 - `AUTH0_API_AUDIENCE`: This specifies the Auth0 audience.
 It should match the API's configuration.
 - `AUTH0_SCOPE`: Additional information that will be included in the token sent to our API.
+- `AUTH0_CLOCK_SKEW_LEEWAY_SECONDS`: The total amount of clock skew (in seconds) we will accept before failing the authentication attempt.
+This is primarily to address issues around the User's local clock being behind.
+Example error: `Error: Issued At (iat) claim error in the ID token; current time (Wed Feb 12 2020 09:01:12 GMT-0500 (Eastern Standard Time)) is before issued at time (Wed Feb 12 2020 09:18:22 GMT-0500 (Eastern Standard Time))`.

 The `config/default.js` is used to default these variables and `config/production.js` is used for defaulting the production build.

 The .env file can be used to override these variables.
 See the `.env.example` file.
 You can override these by setting them at the unix shell, or using the `cross-env` utility.
 In most cases, the `DEV_PROXY_HOST` variable is likely to be changed for testing against a local version of the API.

 ### Adding additional configuration vars